 About dye sublimation and how it works

-Dye sublimation is a modern digital printing technology which enables the reproduction of high quality images on common everyday items such as ceramic mugs, plates, name tags and awards.
+In short, dye sublimation is a modern digital printing technology which enables the reproduction of high quality images on common everyday items such as ceramic mugs, plates, name tags and awards.
+We’ll explain the process for you and all the factors that depend on success.

 Firstly, the artwork and design is created.

-A graphics program such as CorelDraw or Photoshop is used to create the design exactly according to the customer’s requirements.
+The design is created using a graphics program such as CorelDraw or Photoshop.
 By using your own photos or artwork combined with the many font options available in these programs, the possibilities are endless.

 Then we print the design.